 Pro Tip: This area gets heavily snowed and roads closed during snow season (November – March), plan ahead and choose your date ahead!

-Weather/Peak Season: Peak (June-August & Jan-Feb) Same with Lake Tahoe, Mammoth Lakes also has two seasons!
+Weather /Peak Season: Peak (June-August & Jan-Feb) Same with Lake Tahoe, Mammoth Lakes also has two seasons!
 The major season is during summer where it is full of fishers, campers, hikers and lots of other activities.
 Winter season is mainly for snow sports!
-Best time to visit is May and September-October.
+Best time to visit is May & September-October.